mprilepok/MeshCore-WeatherBot/README.md

   },
   "timers": {
-    "blitzCollection": 600000, // how often should we aggregate thunder data for evaluation "meteoAlerts": 600000 // how often should we download weather altert data },
+    "blitzCollection": 600000, // how often should we aggregate thunder data for evaluation "meteoAlerts": 600000, // how often should we download weather altert data "meteoAlerts": 600000 // how often should we weather alterts checked },
   "blitzArea": { // thunder reporting area. if there is storm detected inside, report it
     "minLat": 47.51,